Concurrency

 Channels

 Channels are the preferred way to communicate between threads.
-V's channels work basically like
+They allow threads to exchange data

-those in Go.
-You can push objects into a channel on one end and pop objects from the other end.
+to push objects into a channel on one end and pop objects from the other.

-Channels can be buffered or unbuffered and it is possible to select
+Channels can be buffered or unbuffered, and you can use the select

 Syntax and Usage